gurdeep-ninja/Console-Finances/README.md

 * The greatest increase in profits (date and amount) over the entire period (Greatest Increase in Profits).
 * The greatest decrease in losses (date and amount) over the entire period (Greatest Decrease in Profits).

-## Editing records
+## Editing records to process

+Financial records are stored in the array `finances[]`.

-To edit the financial records, edit the array finances by either appending or deleting extra records.
-Please format new record as an array.
+To edit the financial records, edit the array `finances[]` by either appending or deleting extra records.

 ### Example